Jinlock9/Intro_to_Operating_System/Notes/t2_processes-and-threads.md

 - **Zombie Process**: Child terminates but remains in the process table until the parent collects its exit status.

 ---

+### [ Interview 3 ] Can processes ignore signals?
+Processes can ignore certain signals, but there are exceptions.
+The ability to ignore signals depends on the signal type and the handling configuration set by the process.

+#### Signals a Process Can Ignore
+- Most signals can be ignored by setting their signal handler to `SIG_IGN` using the `signal()` or `sigaction()` system calls.

+- Example:

+    ```C
+    signal(SIGINT, SIG_IGN); // Ignore Ctrl+C (SIGINT)
+    ```

+- Signals like `SIGINT` (interrupt) and `SIGHUP` (hangup) are often ignored by background processes to prevent unintended interruptions.

+#### Signals a Process Cannot Ignore

+- `SIGKILL`: This signal forcefully terminates the process and cannot be caught, blocked, or ignored.
+It is used to ensure a process terminates.

+- `SIGSTOP`: This signal pauses a process and also cannot be caught, blocked, or ignored.
+It ensures the process halts temporarily.

+#### When Ignoring Signals is Useful
+- Ignoring signals can be useful in scenarios like:
+    - Long-running or critical background tasks where interruptions are not desired.
+    - Child processes handling signals separately from the parent process.

+---
 ---

 ## Threads